idxbroker/cloud-based-wrapper-system/README.md

 * Sites with main content in a form tag
 * Sites with relative urls in required extrnal resources
 * Sites with relative urls in the CSS
+* Sites with a load time beyond 15 seconds